Maltex/NoteSharp/readme.md

 ```

-N.B. --unique_id is the randomly generated identifier from notes added by firebase during push operations.
+N.B. unique_id is the randomly generated identifier from notes added by firebase during push operations.

 ## Implementation